 When it comes down to it, when considering Pit Boss vs. Traeger, you need to be aware of your exact needs.
 Here are our recommendations:

 Still not sure which brand to choose?
 No worries.
 We are going to take a deep dive.
 While these two brands are among the most popular in the United States (and for a good reason), there are subtle differences between the two worth considering.
+Most popular grills have tool hooks and similar features, so it is important to consider quality, durability, and versatility.
 Check out the side-by-side comparison, or continue reading the detailed reviews below.

 Why Buy A Pellet Grill?I can taste that beautiful, smoky flavor now. 😋 Pellet grills have become popular in recent years for several reasons.
 The food cooked in the grills is not usually exposed to flames since heat (and smoke) are circulated through the main chamber providing indirect heat.
 For this reason, pellet grills are perfect for “low and slow” cooking, which many prefer because they believe it enhances the flavor